Punyabhuarj/Secure-Data-Hiding-In-Images-Steganography/README.md

 # Secure-Data-Hiding-In-Images-Steganography

-To run the provided steganography code, follow these steps in a terminal or command prompt:

 Install OpenCV (if not already installed): Run pip install opencv-python.

 Save the code: Copy the provided Python code into a file named steganography.py.